Kids’ Eye Exams: When to Go and How to Prepare

 • The “tumbling E game”

 The “tumbling E game,” also known as the Random E’s Visual Acuity Test, helps the doctor establish how well a child sees the form and details of objects.
-Your eye doctor will use a vision chart with multiple capital Es facing different directions.
+Your eye doctor will use a vision chart with multiple capital E’s facing different directions.
 It can also be done using fingers.

-How to Prepare Your Child for Their First Eye Exam
+How To Prepare Your Child for Their First Eye Exam

 It’s perfectly normal for children to be nervous about their first visit to the eye doctor.
 Talk with them about what to expect beforehand and give them plenty of time to understand.
 Assure them that there won’t be any shots, though there will probably be eye drops.

 Let your child know that the whole exam will take at least 30-45 minutes, including time for the dilating eye drops to start working.
 Few kids like getting eye drops, so you will need to explain how important they are in letting the doctor make sure their eyes are healthy.
+Have them bring a book to read or music to listen to to pass the time.

 It may help to practice putting in eye drops with them so they aren’t scared of them.
 To do this, build up to real eye drops by pretending to put drops in the eyes of a favorite doll or stuffed animal.